adurham/panda/README.md

 Open Imager, Select Pi4, Select Other -> Raspberry PiOS Lite (64-bit), Select your Memory Card and Click Next

+Note: This was tested and confirmed working with Pi3b + PiOS (Legacy) 64-bit Lite as well

 OS Customization Settings: hostname, user+password, wireless, and locale

 Click Write and Confirm Overwriting All Files on the memory card